fyngyrz/soyacro/README.md

 ...which you would use this way: `{poophead fyngyrz}` and which would generate...

 > fyngyrz is a &#128169;-head.

+You can use the unicode &rarr; HTML entity converter on the web page to determine the HTML entities you need to use..

 As to HTML in general, here's a macro that produces a link to my iToolBox project as a simple example: